 By 1995, we shortened our name to Tualatin Valley Centers.
 We again merged in 1997, joining forces with Mainstream Youth Program, the area’s largest provider of youth alcohol and drug services, which allowed us to expand our services into Multnomah County.

 Into the 21st century, we’ve continued to grow and expand our ability to serve more members of our community.
 In 2002, we joined with the Center for Community Mental Health, and in 2004 welcomed Project Network—a powerful recovery program focusing on pregnant, addicted African American women and their children—into our family of programs.

 In 2004, we became LifeWorks NW—a fresh name to better reflect the positive outcomes and wider geographic spread of our services.

 In 2012, we merged with Children’s Relief Nursery, adding their child abuse and neglect prevention services to our array.

-And, in 2019 we changed our logo and tagline "Wellbeing for All" to reflect the evolving field of behavioral health and our approach that emphasizes integrated care that wraps around an individual's entire state of health.
+And, in 2019 we changed our logo and added the tagline, "Wellbeing for All," to reflect the evolving field of behavioral health and our approach that emphasizes integrated care that wraps around an individual's entire state of health.

 We have a team of compassionate individuals adhering to our mission that has remained through our history until present day.
 Meet The Team!

 Do you or someone you know need help?
 Find one of our locations near you: